Maksym16/Maksym16/README.md

 ###

-<h2 align="left">I’m passionate about working on innovative projects and collaborating with teams to create impactful software</h2>
+<p align="left">I’m passionate about working on innovative projects and collaborating with teams to create impactful software</p>

 ###